sap-tutorials/Tutorials/tutorials/hxe-ua-streaming-plugin/hxe-ua-streaming-plugin.md

 title: Installing and Configuring the Streaming Studio Plugin
 description: Install the streaming analytics plugin for Eclipse, add a connection to the streaming analytics server, and create a HANA service.
 primary_tag: products>sap-hana\,-express-edition
-tags: [  tutorial>beginner, products>sap-hana-smart-data-streaming, products>sap-hana\,-express-edition   ]
+tags: [  tutorial>beginner, products>sap-hana-streaming-analytics, products>sap-hana\,-express-edition   ]
 ---

 ## Prerequisites